 Don’t get penalized by the OTAs for having different pricing on different websites

-One point to note is that you’ve got to make absolutely sure that your prices will be in the same on the leading online travel agencies because if they are different, they will both penalize to you.
+One point to note is that you’ve got to make absolutely sure that your prices will be the same on the leading online travel agencies because if they are different, they will both penalize you.

 (OTAs regularly compare the prices for your property on the different websites and if you’re selling cheaper on Expedia, for example, then booking.com will be upset, and vice versa.
 And, just to make things more complicated, if you’re selling your property with higher prices on one website they will also be upset because this makes them feel noncompetitive.
 So again, you must make sure your prices are identical on all the leading OTAs.)